akaase/hw-09-class-vars-and-methods/README.md

 ---

-# Part 2: Vampire Infestation
+# Exercise 2: Vampire Infestation

 There's a vampire infestation!
 But that doesn't mean we don't have time to practice using class variables and methods.

-Write your code in a file named `part2.py`.
+Write your code in a file named `exercise2.py`.

 Now that you've had some experience using class variables and methods it's time to test your knowledge of _when_ to use them.

-Your task is to create a `Vampire` class that stores a list of vampires (a coven, if you will).
+Your task is to create a `Vampire` class that stores a list of vampires (a `coven`, if you will).

 Every vampire has a `name`, `age`, an `in_coffin` boolean, and a `drank_blood_today` boolean.